iMyFone Fixppo Review: Worth Paying for iOS Recovery?

 iMyFone’s own documentation states that Fixppo supports more than 150 iOS firmware versions and confirms compatibility with every iPhone model released since the iPhone 5s.
 That coverage matters if you’re repairing an older device that Finder’s firmware catalog has stopped supporting cleanly.

-Where Fixppo earns its money: the firmware-verify failure on our iPhone XR, where Finder simply refused to finish.
+Where Fixppo earns its money: a firmware-verify failure where Finder simply refuses to finish.
 Where it doesn’t: any failure where a clean Finder restore would have worked the first time around.

 #Bottom Line